Civil code

-Countries and regions with a collection of laws known formally or informally as "civil code".
-Quebec and Louisiana are not listed.
+Countries with a collection of laws known formally or informally as "civil code".

 A civil code is a codification of private law relating to property, family, and obligations.

 A jurisdiction that has a civil code generally also has a code of civil procedure.
 In some jurisdictions with a civil code, a number of the core areas of private law that would otherwise typically be codified in a civil code may instead be codified in a commercial code.

 History

 The history of codification dates back to ancient Babylon.
 The earliest surviving civil code is the Code of Ur-Nammu, written around 2100–2050 BC.
 The Corpus Juris Civilis, a codification of Roman law produced between 529 and 534 AD by the Byzantine emperor Justinian I, forms the basis of civil law legal systems that would rule over Continental Europe.

 Other codified laws used since ancient times include various texts used in religious law, such as the Law of Manu in Hindu law, Islamic Sharia law, the Mishnah in Jewish Halakha law, and the Canons of the Apostles in Christian Canon law.